Stan Lopata: After baseball

 On June 3, 1969, the 1950 National League Pennant Winning Philadelphia Philliles, nicknamed the "Whiz Kids", had an exhibition game against a local team.
 Lopata batted cleanup, hitting a home run in the first inning.
 The Whiz Kids were victorious 10–1.

-After his professional baseball career was over, Lopata made a living by working at a steel plant in Dearborn, Michigan, later moving back to Philadelphia to work for IBM.
+After his professional baseball career was over, Lopata made a living by working at a steel plant in Dearborn, Michigan, later moving back to Philadelphia to work as a salesman for IBM.
 He later worked for a concrete company in Philadelphia, retiring as vice president of sales.
 In 1988, Lopata was inducted into the Pennsylvania Sports Hall of Fame, and nine years later, on June 12, 1997, he was also inducted into the National Polish American Sports Hall of Fame.

 Personal life

-In July 1949, Stan went on a brief bereavement from the ballclub when the front office notified him that he had become a father.
+Lopata married Betty Kulczyk, who lived in the next block in Detroit, on October 25, 1947.
+Stanley and Betty had seven children, 16 grandchildren, and eight great-grandchildren In July 1949, Stan went on a brief bereavement from the ballclub when the front office notified him that he had become a father.
 Lopata died of heart complications on June 15, 2013, at the University of Pennsylvania Hospital.